QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: Additional Experiment Results

-There was no improvement.
-We further asked the model about the indices of the bits in the string which equal 1.
-It provided the following answer:

-This reveals the incapability for GPT models to count the bit of $1$ and apply corresponding gates to construct the oracle.
-Considering that Qiskit has implemented tutorial codes for several representative quantum algorithms, the seemingly outstanding performance of quantum algorithm code generation might be a deceptive result caused by data contamination.
+This phenomenon contrasts with the results in Appendix~\ref{sec:counting}.
+Considering that Qiskit has implemented tutorial codes for several representative quantum algorithms, this seemingly outstanding performance might be a deceptive result caused by data contamination.
 Therefore, only a carefully designed quantum algorithm dataset can avoid the effects of data contamination, allowing for an effective evaluation of the model's genuine capability in quantum algorithm design and implementation.
 This dataset is also meaningful for testing general AI code generation and syntax learning, where no existing AI dataset could substitute us.